PiHw/Pi-Stop/markdown_source/markdown/ExploreScratchGPIO-PiStopFirstSteps.md

 `startx
 `

-Otherwise, restart the desktop by logging out and back in again.

 Open Scratch GPIO from the desktop using the Scratch GPIO icon (we do not need the *ScratchGPIO 7 Plus*):
 <img src="img/ScratchGPIO7IconOnly.png" height=100/>